wasabi222/janitor/README.md

 Maximum size for circuit contract file uploads. default: 32 Mib

 ### LOGFILE
-Location of the file that logs are written to.
+Location of the file that logs are written to. default: /var/log/janitor.log

 ### CHECK_INTERVAL
 How frequently the mail server is checked for new messages. default: 10 minutes